- Things to Do

 - Plan Your Trip

 Leaf Peepers are heading to the San Francisco Peaks near Flagstaff, where they can enjoy the dazzling transformation via a variety of modes: hiking, biking or driving.
+While enjoying the great outdoors, please remember to follow trail etiquette, mask-up and social distance as appropriate.
 After their foliage adventure, they are relaxing and comparing field notes at a plethora of fun Flagstaff eateries or breweries.
 Want to join the fun?
 Here are a few suggestions of where and how to enjoy the autumn color show:

 Hike or bike the Aspen Loop Trail from Snowbowl Ski Resort, located 14 miles from historic downtown Flagstaff.
 The 2.5-mile loop takes you through aspen, spruce and pine groves and delivers spectacular views of the forest and volcanic fields below.
 Want more?
 The loop trail meets the Arizona Trail 0.9 miles from the trailhead.
 Take the Arizona Trail north (right) about 2.5 miles to a sign indicating that Bismarck Lake is .02 mile to the west (left).
 Follow that spur trail to the small lake that is located in a large meadow at an elevation of 8500′.
 When not watching for foliage colors or the awesome views of the San Francisco Peaks, keep your eyes peeled for elk, deer or raptors.